A little bit about me...

-I taught kindergarten for 8 years at Holy Spirit Elementary School in the Sioux Falls Catholic Schools system.
-This fostered a love for teaching the Catholic faith.
+I taught kindergarten for 7 years at Holy Spirit Catholic School in the Sioux Falls Catholic Schools system.

-At St. George Catholic Church in Hartford, SD, I taught religious education for 8 years, and helped with the high school religion program for 3 years.
+At St. George Catholic Church in Hartford, SD, I taught religious education for 8 years, and directed VBS for 5 years.

-Parenting has taught me a lot about high school and teenagers!
+Parenting has taught me a lot about setting expectations, following through, developing independent thinkers, and loving children unconditionally.
 This helps me relate with students and their families.

 Attended: Augustana College, University of Sioux Falls.